KeaCluster/node-api-guide/06-testing-deploying.md

 ## Conclusion

 By following this guide,
-you have created a small-scale Node.js API for "managing" a bookstore (I wish).
+you have created a small-scale Node.js API for "managing" a bookstore (hopefully).

 You have learned to set up an Express server, define a Mongoose model, implement `CRUD` operations, connect to `MongoDB`, handle errors,